 Local government officials have become involved as well.

 The San Francisco Board of Supervisors unanimously passed a resolution on July 28 designating the murals a historic landmark.
 Though the designation cannot protect the artworks, the resolution was symbolic of the view that the murals are an invaluable visual narrative of important California history, and an irreplaceable work of art.

 Public and professional support for the artworks went national when a UC Santa Barbara graduate student in history, Laura Voisin George, identified a figure in one of the Zakheim mural panels as Biddy Mason, a prominent 19th-century Black nurse and healer who had been enslaved.
 That led to an op-ed in the Los Angeles Times by two Biddy Mason experts, and later a piece in the New York Times.

 In the panel, Biddy Mason tends to a malaria patient alongside Dr. John Griffin, an early California medical authority with whom she formed a medical partnership, surrounded by but not subordinate to a group of white men.

 “Zakheim depicts Mason as she was: a healing presence and a pillar of early Los Angeles,” the Los Angeles Times piece says.

-In a recent virtual address at July’s San Francisco LaborFest, Temi Washington, who says she is a Mason descendant, spoke of how meaningful it was to her to learn over the past year of her great-great-grandmother’s accomplishments, which included land acquisition and philanthropy.
+In a recent virtual address at July’s San Francisco LaborFest, former school counselor Temi Washington spoke of how meaningful it was to her to learn over the past year of Mason’s accomplishments, which included land acquisition and philanthropy.

 “Black children in this country are not shown enough role models to inspire them to achieve,” she said, urging that the murals be preserved so that future generations can reflect on them and learn the history they tell.